viewflow/viewflow/README.md

 [![build]][build] [![coverage]][coverage] [![pypi-version]][pypi] [![py-versions]][pypi]

-Viewflow is a low-code, reusable component library designed to help developers quickly create comprehensive business applications with minimal effort.
-Built on top of Django, Viewflow is accessible for developers experienced in these technologies.
-Its pre-built components for user management, workflows, and reporting accelerate development while providing flexibility to customize and integrate with existing systems.
+Viewflow is a low-code, reusable component library for creating comprehensive business applications with ease.
+Built on top of Django, Viewflow simplifies development by providing pre-built components for user management, workflows, and reporting, while still offering flexibility to customize and integrate with existing systems.

-Like Django, Viewflow is shipped as a single package with batteries included, and each part can be used independently or together to create full-featured business applications in just a few lines of code.
+With Viewflow, you can create full-featured business applications in just a few lines of code using its reusable component library.
+It's shipped as a single package with batteries included, and each part of Viewflow can be used independently of the others, but they all work well together.

 Viewflow comes in two flavors: